Skein algebras and cluster algebras of marked surfaces: Quantum cluster algebras of marked surfaces

 We now turn to cluster algebras of marked surfaces.
 Cluster algebras are defined in terms of a set of `seeds'; combinatorial objects with the property that the full set of seeds can be recovered from any individual seed by `mutation'.
 In the case of triangulable marked surfaces, seeds will correspond to triangulations and mutation will correspond to flipping an arc inside a triangulation.

 There are many variations on cluster algebras.
-We highlight one distinction. \begin{itemize} \item \emph{Commutative cluster algebras} $\A$ are (as you would expect) commutative algebras, defined as subalgebras of $\mathbb{Q}(x_1,x_2,...,x_n)$ generated by a set of elements produced by an iterative mutation rule. \item \emph{Quantum cluster algebras} $\A_q$ are $\Zq$-subalgebras of a skew-field $\mathcal{F}$ generated by a set of elements products by an iterative mutation rule. \end{itemize} A quantum cluster algebra $\A_q$ always becomes a commutative cluster algebra $\A_1$ under the specialization $\rq\rightarrow 1$.
-However, not every commutative cluster algebra can arise this way, and multiple quantum cluster algebras can have the same commutative specialization.
+We highlight one distinction. \begin{itemize} \item \emph{Commutative cluster algebras} $\A$ are (as you would expect) commutative algebras, defined as subalgebras of $\mathbb{Q}(x_1,x_2,...,x_n)$ generated by a set of elements produced by an iterative mutation rule. \item \emph{Quantum cluster algebras} $\A_q$ are $\Zq$-subalgebras of a skew-field $\mathcal{F}$ generated by a set of elements produced by an iterative mutation rule. \end{itemize} A quantum cluster algebra $\A_q$ always becomes a commutative cluster algebra $\A_1$ under the specialization $\rq\rightarrow 1$.
+However, not every commutative cluster algebra can arise this way (see Remark 7.15 for a relevant example), and multiple quantum cluster algebras can have the same commutative specialization (see Section 12.1 for a relevant example).

-We focus primarily on the quantum case, and so `cluster algebra' will refer to a quantum cluster algebra.
+We focus on the quantum case, and so `cluster algebra' will refer to a quantum cluster algebra.
 Commutative cluster algebras will always be labeled as such.